ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The verification key identification and establishment of trust in the EAT and the attester may also be by some other means than an endorsement.

-For the components (attester, verifier, relying party,...) of a particular end-end attestation system to reliably interoperate, its definition should specify how the verification key is identified.
+For the components (attester, verifier, relying party,...) of a particular end-to-end attestation system to reliably interoperate, its definition should specify how the verification key is identified.
 Usually, this will be in the profile document for a particular attestation system.

 See also security consideration in {{verfication-key-sc}}.